canvas-medical/documentation/collections/_api/quickstart.md

 ---
 ## Authentication

-To get you started quickly, the Canvas sandbox APIs authenticate requests using a long-lived Bearer token explained in our [Create a Sandbox Environment Doc](/guides/sandbox)
+To get you started quickly, the Canvas sandbox APIs authenticate requests using a long-lived Bearer token explained in our [Create a Sandbox Environment Doc](/guides/sandbox)  - KC

 If you have a Canvas Production instance, you will need to request a token and refresh it periodically.
 You can refer to our [Authentication Documentation](/api/customer-authentication) and [Authentication Best Practices](/api/authentication-best-practices) to get you set up.